Touhou Project: Characters

-The Touhou Project is known for its unconventional, almost entirely female character roster.
+Touhou Project is known for its unconventional, almost entirely female roster, which features a cast of over 180 characters.

-Though each entry in the series features a collection of different characters, the series' main protagonist is always Reimu Hakurei (博麗霊夢, Hakurei Reimu), joined by Marisa Kirisame (霧雨魔理沙, Kirisame Marisa) after the second game.
-Reimu Hakurei, the miko of the Hakurei Shrine and the main character of the series, is often tasked with resolving supernatural "incidents" caused in and around Gensokyo, while Marisa Kirisame is a magician who joins Reimu after the events of the second game.
+Though each entry in the series features a collection of different characters, the series's main protagonist is the Hakurei Shrine miko Reimu Hakurei (博麗霊夢, Hakurei Reimu),who is joined by the magician Marisa Kirisame (霧雨魔理沙, Kirisame Marisa) after the second game.
+They are usually tasked with resolving supernatural "incidents" caused in and around Gensokyo.

 Exceptions to this include Shoot the Bullet and Double Spoiler (Aya Shameimaru is playable in both, and Hatate Himekaidou can become playable in Double Spoiler), Fairy Wars (which has Cirno as the sole playable character), Impossible Spell Card and Gold Rush (where only Seija Kijin is playable), Violet Detector (where only Sumireko Usami is playable) and 100th Black Market (where only Marisa is playable).
-Sakuya Izayoi, introduced as the maid of the Scarlet Devil Mansion in the sixth game, also joins Reimu and Marisa as a playable character in several of the games.
-Supporting characters in the series include Cirno, an ice fairy, Patchouli Knowledge, a librarian and magician who suffers from asthma, Remilia and Flandre Scarlet, two vampire sisters who occupy Scarlet Devil Mansion, and Alice Margatroid, a magician with the ability to control dolls.
+Other recurring protagonists and incident resolvers in the video games include Sakuya Izayoi, a maid with the ability to stop time; Youmu Konpaku, a half-yūrei gardener and swordswoman; and Sanae Kochiya, a miko and arahitogami.
+Characters that frequently appear in the print works include Yukari Yakumo, a yōkai involved with the founding of Gensokyo; Eirin Yagokoro, a Lunarian pharmacist; and Aya Shameimaru, a tengu journalist with the ability to manipulate wind.

-ZUN has acknowledged that while the Touhou Project characters have elaborate stories, little detail is given to them in-game, saying that "danmaku is how the story and characters are communicated."
-Additionally, he has claimed danmaku (bullet hell) is meant to be beautiful and aesthetically pleasing, which is also the main reason why the majority of Touhou Project characters are female.
+ZUN has acknowledged that while the Touhou Project characters have elaborate stories, little detail is given to them in-game, saying that danmaku (bullet hell) is how the story and characters are communicated.
+Additionally, he has claimed danmaku is meant to be beautiful and aesthetically pleasing, which is also the main reason why the majority of Touhou Project characters are female.
 ZUN believes there is a feminine charm to bullet hell, which would be lost with male characters, and that the presence of female characters should not be interpreted as fan service.

 Other media

 Music CDs

-Twelve music CDs were released as part of "ZUN's Music Collection".
-They are numbered from Volume 1 to 10 by release date, with Unknown Flower, Mesmerizing Journey and Rainbow-Colored Septentrion being numbered as 5.5 and 9.5 respectively due to their short playing time.
+Thirteen music CDs have been released as part of "ZUN's Music Collection".
+They are numbered from Volume 1 to 11 by release date, with Unknown Flower, Mesmerizing Journey and Rainbow-Colored Septentrion being numbered as 5.5 and 9.5 respectively due to their short playing time.
 Each album contains arrangements of music from the games as well as new compositions: